cutestsun/nodejs-contacts-rest-api/readme.md

    npm install
    ```

-3. Set up a MongoDB database and configure the connection URL in `config/default.json`.
+3. Set up a MongoDB database and configure the connection URL in `.env`.

 4. Start the server: